Hakka people: Malaysia

 Hakka people form the second largest subgroup of the ethnic Chinese population of Malaysia, particularly in the peninsula, with several prominent Hakka figures emerging during colonial British rule.
 There are 1,729,000 people of Hakka ancestry in Malaysia as of 2016.
 Chung Keng Quee, "Captain China" of Perak and Penang, was the founder of the mining town of Taiping, the leader of the Hai San, a millionaire philanthropist and an innovator in the mining of tin, having been respected by both Chinese and European communities in the early colonial settlement.
 Another notable Hakka was Yap Ah Loy, who founded Kuala Lumpur and was a Kapitan Cina of the settlement from 1868 to 1885, bringing significant economic contributions and was also an influential figure among the ethnic Chinese.

-In the district of Jelebu, Negeri Sembilan, Hakka people make up more than 90% of the Chinese subgroup with dialect itself acting as a lingua franca there.
+In the district of Jelebu, Negeri Sembilan, Hakka people make up more than 90% of the Chinese subgroup, with the dialect itself acting as a lingua franca there.
 This has contributed greatly to the fact that the place is commonly known among Hakka Chinese as "Hakka Village".
-The greatest concentration of Hakkas in northern peninsular Malaysia is in Ipoh, Perak and in Kuala Lumpur and its satellite cities in Selangor.
+The greatest concentration of Hakkas in central peninsular Malaysia is in Ipoh, Perak and in Kuala Lumpur and its satellite cities in Selangor.
 Concentrations of Hakka people in Ipoh and surrounding areas are particularly high.
 The Hakkas in the Kinta Valley came mainly from the Jiaying Prefecture or Meixian, while those in Kuala Lumpur are mainly of Huizhou origin.

-A large number of Hakka people are also found in Sarawak, particularly in the city of Kuching and Miri, where there is a notable population of Hakka people who speak the "Ho Poh" variant of Hakka.
+A large number of Hakka people are also found in Sarawak, particularly in the cities of Kuching and Miri, where there is a notable population of Hakka people who speak the "Ho Poh" variant of Hakka.